status-im/status-keycard/UX_NOTES.md

 ## Exporting keys

-Exporting the private key is not allowed, except if the selected wallet is m/1/1 (Whisper key).
+Exporting the private key is not allowed, except for specific key paths.
 This step requires PIN authorization.
+Public keys can be exported for any path.